shivannis/xandr-docs-public/xandr-docs/articles/data-science-toolkit/incrementality-and-xandr.md

   This segment setting will create a row in the Incrementality feed and then skip to the next result.

-For additional information on working with Segment Values see <a href="xandr-bidders/bss-avro-file-format.md" class="xref" target="_blank">Batch Segment Service</a>.
+For additional information on working with Segment Values see [Batch Segment Service](../bidders/bss-avro-file-format.md).

 **Why custom groupings are beneficial:**